cgen-tools/pixel-cat-maker/README.md

 The site will be in the `dist` folder.
 Note that the built site won't run locally without a development server due to browser security policies.
 However, you should be able to upload it to [neocities](https://neocities.org) or any other static hosting site without a problem.

+### Notes For Forks
+* If using GitHub Actions to build and deploy the site, you have to go into `Settings > Pages` and make sure that `Source` under `Build and deployment` is set to `GitHub Actions`.
+Otherwise, GitHub will deploy the unprocessed HTML files, which won’t work.
+* This repo uses Git LFS to store images.
+That unfortunately means that you have to use Git or GitHub Desktop on your computer to edit the images, and they won’t show up when downloading the repo as a zip.

 ### Updating JSON Files

 Unlike with ClanGen, even if you're just modifying the JSON files, you have to build from source.
 You _cannot_ (easily) modify the JSON files from the built site because the JSON data is transformed into Javascript objects during the build process for optimization.